Welcome to The Lukeion Project

 Our courses feature the very best benefits of online convenience and live instruction with teacher interaction.
 Courses are kept small with the maximum number of 30 students.
 Instructors are always happy to answer student questions during our live sessions and by email during the week.

 All of our classes at the Lukeion Project are passionately taught, live, real-time presentations using cutting-edge technology developed for collaborative international meetings.
 Students from around the world come together to see and hear well-illustrated presentations, take virtual trips together to museum sites and news articles, discuss, participate and understand.

 The value of travel is frequently disounted in a society that places so much emphasis on sitting in a classroom five days a week.
 Travel abroad has the power to ignite a passion for learning language, art, history, and just about everything else!
 Not only is travel mind-expanding and powerful, it also serves as a marvelous way to bond with fellow travelers ...even family members.
 The Lukeion Project began organizing special tours to the Mediterrean in 2008 so that whole familes might experience the ancient world together.
 Our tours are open to families traveling with kids 8 and older, older teens looking for the perfect "senior trip" adventure, couples, individual adults, and everyon in between.
 We find that the mix of ages makes travel that much better!
 You need not be enrolled in our classes to travel with The Lukeion Project.

-Registration for our tour of Greece and the Greek Islands will open August, 2014
+Registration for our tour of Greece and the Greek Islands is now open

 Classes at The Lukeion Project